 The Dangers of an Untreated Skinned Knee

 Minor wounds are pretty good about healing themselves (save for a few underlying health issues that may slow the process like diabetes, autoimmune diseases), so there’s a collective tendency to let nature- and the body- do all the work.
 While often times a body doesn’t need help healing itself, it does need defense against bacteria and germs.
-With a direct line to the bloodstream through open skin, wounds are a battleground for 100’s if not 1000’s of invaders.
 Leaving a wound untreated could have disastrous results ranging from the annoyance of a minor infection to the scary reality of sepsis, staph, and even superbugs like MRSA.
-That’s why proper care and maintenance of a skinned knee should be priority numero uno.
+That’s why we want you to know how to deal with minor road rash.

 How to Treat a Skinned Knee